 Blackberry Hand Pies:

-Here is a visual walkthrough of the basic step of the recipe with TWO exceptions.
-I did not include pictures of the process for making the pie crust or the blackberry filling.
+Here is a visual walkthrough of the basic step of the recipe with two exceptions.
+We did not include pictures of the process for making the pie crust or the blackberry filling.

 This is a guide to the assembling and baking the pies.